 ENG10 English for Business I

 English for Business I is the first course of English as an elective subject.
 It provides a good basis for communicating effectively in professional settings where the common language is English.
 The foucs is on terminology and professional communication.
 The course is closely related to other courses in the NHH bachelor programme and is tailor-made for those who wish to communicate business-related knowledge in English.
-The course consists of two main components: Business topics and Activities.
+The course consists of two main components: Business topics and Languageactivities.
 The Business topics comprise the following: The three sectors of the economy, Retailing, The business and its legal context, Mergers and acquisitions, and Management and cultural diversity.
-The Activities comprise group and individual presentation, case, elevator pitch and business meeting.
+The Language activities comprise group presentations, cases, an elevator pitch and terminology tests.

 Upon completion of the course the student